Depending on how familiar you are with the Boston Terrier breed, the facts about their tails (or lack of) can be confusing.

 However, according to the AKC’s Official Standard of the Boston Terrier, a full-length tail disqualifies this dog from registration.
 The tail shouldn’t exceed more than a quarter the distance from their back to the top of their hind legs.

-The official AKC standard states that to be able to register your BT pooch, the preferred tail length should not exceed more than one-quarter the distance from “set-on to hock”.
+The official AKC standard states that to be able to register your Boston Terrier pooch, the preferred tail length should not exceed more than one-quarter the distance from “set-on to hock”.

 Just because a Boston Terrier’s tail is different from the AKC’s breed standards, it doesn’t mean that your pooch isn’t a full-blooded Boston Terrier.